-- Coordination, relationships should be built with other entities, including law enforcement agencies who may need to be involved in future incidents. - Develop career pathways- If the enterprise is large enough, various career pathways should be mapped out for cybersecurity professionals to provide development opportunities, incentives for performance and higher retention of top performers.
-These pathways should include roles in adjacent functions in IT operations and even other business functions, so that a rising senior professional is exposed to a broad cross-section of the enterprise. - Establish mentorship- Professional development can be reinforced through a mentorship program which pairs senior leaders with junior professionals.
+- Invest in training & development: The dynamic nature of cyber threats and the cybersecurity field require ongoing investment in the people who protect the enterprise.
+This ensures currency in tools, tactics, and procedures, and is typically less costly than hiring new employees.
+It also supports professional development, career progression and higher retention of top performers.
+Formal training and development can be provided by external certification providers, training centers, colleges and universities, or provided by in-house professionals. - Build external relationships: Every enterprise is a part of a much broader network of partners, suppliers, and customers.
+Furthermore, there are common threats and vulnerabilities faced by public and private entities across industry sectors, including national critical infrastructure.
+In order to foster collaboration and coordination, relationships should be built with other entities, including law enforcement agencies who may need to be involved in future incidents. - Develop career pathways: If the enterprise is large enough, various career pathways should be mapped out for cybersecurity professionals to provide development opportunities, incentives for performance and higher retention of top performers.
+These pathways should include roles in adjacent functions in IT operations and even other business functions, so that a rising senior professional is exposed to a broad cross-section of the enterprise. - Establish mentorship: Professional development can be reinforced through a mentorship program which pairs senior leaders with junior professionals.
 This arrangement provides encouragement, support and guidance to the many aspiring cybersecurity professionals who may work for or support the enterprise.
-From a security perspective, a closer integration of cybersecurity professionals with senior leaders will also mitigate the insider threat problem, as greater loyalty can be fostered. - Build the brand- Beyond the marketing value of a strong brand, the enterprise should seek to build a reputation as a company which emphasizes cybersecurity through implementation of the Critical Controls, developing a robust cybersecurity workforce and investing in the right tools and technologies.
+From a security perspective, a closer integration of cybersecurity professionals with senior leaders will also mitigate the insider threat problem, as greater loyalty can be fostered. - Build the brand: Beyond the marketing value of a strong brand, the enterprise should seek to build a reputation as a company which emphasizes cybersecurity through implementation of the Critical Controls, developing a robust cybersecurity workforce and investing in the right tools and technologies.
 A strong security brand will be self-reinforcing, as top talent seeks to work for, or with, the enterprise.

 In short, maintaining governance is an essential final element of the workforce management cycle.
-An emphasis on effective governance, and application of best practices for workforce management, will enable successful implementation of cybersecurity strategy, specific workforce plans and improve overall enterprise readiness and resilience against pervasive and persistent threats.
+An emphasis on effective governance, and application of best practices for workforce management, will enable successful implementation of cybersecurity strategy and specific workforce plans and improve overall enterprise readiness and resilience against pervasive and persistent threats.